RichCWilkerson/Consulting_Notes/Marketing/NeimanMarcus.md

 ---

 ## 🧩 Architecture & Technical Depth

+### Ensure MVVM is understood
+- Model: data layer (repositories, data sources, network, DB)
+- View: UI layer (Activities, Fragments, Composables)
+- ViewModel: presentation layer (state management, business logic, exposes state to View via StateFlow/LiveData)
+- Unidirectional data flow: View observes ViewModel state; ViewModel interacts with Model; Model provides data to ViewModel.

+- migrated a few workflows from MVP to MVVM
+  - separated data/business logic from UI
+  - ViewModel exposes StateFlow for View to observe
+  - used Coroutines for async data fetching in ViewModel
+  - improved testability by mocking ViewModel and Model layers

+### Monolith -> Modular Clean Architecture Narrative
+Narrative STAR:
+Situation
+Worked in a large, legacy Android codebase with tight coupling, long build times, and poor feature ownership.
+Goal: modernize the architecture to improve scalability, testability, and team velocity.
+Took technical leadership on the migration to a Clean Architecture + modularized structure (Kotlin, Coroutines, Flow, Hilt, Room, Retrofit, Compose).

+Task
+Design the new architecture, define module boundaries, and lead the phased migration strategy.
+Create new Gradle modules and dependency rules.
+Establish DI patterns, shared core components, and stable navigation/data flows.
+Mentor the team on the new architecture and best practices.

+Action
+1. Deep analysis + boundary identification
+  - Mapped out existing packages, identified natural seams (home, shop, designers, account, shopping bag).
+  - Catalogued shared resources (theme, typography, networking, domain models).
+  - Flagged risky areas where features tightly depended on each other.

+2. Created clear module structure
+  - Built core-ui, core-domain, core-network, core-designsystem, and individual feature-* modules.
+  - Enforced strict dependency rules:
+    - Features → Core (one-direction)
+    - Features cannot depend on each other
+    - Core has zero feature awareness

+3. Ensured each feature was independently navigable
+To avoid cross-module fragment leaks and backstack bugs:
+  - Each feature module got its own Activity, its own NavHost, and its own navGraph.
+  - Exposed only entry points (like FeatureEntry interfaces) to the app shell.
+  - Define navigation contracts in core-navigation so modules used typed routes, not raw fragment transactions.
+    - TODO: what does this mean?

+4. Hilt + DI consistency across modules
+Team struggled early with cross-module Hilt scoping failures.
+  - Standardized DI using:
+    - @Module in core for interfaces
+    - @Binds in feature modules for implementations
+    - Component scopes documented clearly
+  - Held a workshop after teammates repeatedly created circular dependencies and multi-binding errors.

+5. Incremental migration strategy
+To avoid a “big bang” rewrite, phased the migration:
+  - Each feature retained temporary legacy Activities during transition.
+  - Used ComposeView inside legacy XML screens to slowly roll in Compose.
+  - Shared ViewModels across modules via Hilt-assisted factories.
+  - Feature flags used to ship partially migrated modules safely.
+    - TODO: what are feature flags? how do they help safely migrate?

+6. Team failures / bottlenecks + resolutions

+Failure 1: Accidental circular dependencies
+Some devs imported feature modules into each other, causing build failures and confusion.
+Resolution:
+  - Added lint & Gradle checks to enforce allowed dependencies.
+  - Created a diagram and documentation explaining the allowed graph.
+  - Code reviews specifically checked dependency direction.

+Failure 2: Theme/style fragmentation
+Teams recreated colors, paddings, or typography inside feature modules.
+This caused UI inconsistency and unnecessary duplication.
+Resolution:
+  - Moved all styling, typography, spacing, shape tokens into core-designsystem.
+  - Introduced a pre-commit check to prevent re-declaring colors/styles.
+  - Setup flow for adding new tokens to core-designsystem.
+(Talk to UI/UX first, then core module PR, then feature module PRs to consume.)

+Failure 3: Build time spikes
+Early modularization actually made things worse, because some modules weren’t isolated and changes cascaded.
+Resolution:
+  - Split core into smaller, more stable modules.
+  - Introduced API/implementation separation for modules.
+  - After stabilization, Gradle was able to build only the affected modules → resulting in the 30% improvement.

+Failure 4: Team confusion around navigation
+Some devs attempted to navigate directly to other features' screens → broke modular boundaries.
+Resolution:
+  - Introduced FeatureEntry interfaces with typed parameters.
+  - App shell resolves entries using DI; features never reference each other.

+Failure 5: Resistance to change
+Some teammates were anxious about Compose, modularization, and new DI patterns.
+Resolution:
+  - Ran weekly workshops with live coding.
+  - Pair programmed with resistant teammates.
+  - Documented patterns, anti-patterns, and template files they could copy.

+After 2–3 iterations, team skill and confidence noticeably improved.
+Result
+Build times improved by ~30% because Gradle could rebuild only the modules changed, instead of the entire monolithic app.
+Modular boundaries reduced interdependencies and enabled better incremental builds.
+Team velocity increased: features were isolated, easier to reason about, and safer to iterate on.
+Testability improved thanks to clear separation of concerns and stable contracts between layers.
+Consistency and reuse increased through shared theming, UI components, and models in the core module.
+Delivered a scalable, maintainable architecture that supports long-term feature growth and parallel development.

 ### Why did you choose Clean Architecture over other patterns like MVI or MVP?
 - Be ready to discuss testability, separation of concerns, and scalability for large teams.
 Tip: Tie it back to modularization and code ownership.